Dale's Proton Therapy for a Brain Tumor

 Concerned about the potential side effects of standard radiation therapy, Dale’s wife Amber searched online for other options.
 In an online brain tumor support group, she met someone who would alter the future course of Dale’s treatment.

-Anne Marie Kappa of Glen Ellyn, IL, had undergone proton therapy at the Northwestern Medicine Chicago Proton Center for a brain tumor.
+Anne Marie Kappa of Glen Ellyn, IL, had undergone proton therapy at Northwestern Medicine Proton Center for a brain tumor.
 Proton therapy is an advanced form of radiation that uses protons – heavy, positively charged atomic particles – instead of standard X-rays.

 Dale, Amber and their children — 11-year-old Josh and 8-year-old Ella — traveled 10,000 miles and settled into an extended stay hotel for 2 1/2 months of treatment.
 Amber worried that spending so much time away from home would be difficult for the children, but she says it was the right choice to bring them along.